audioscavenger/BiasBuster/README.md

 `python KJZZ-db.py --import --folder kjzz\\42`

 Will import every text file in the folder "kjzz\42" (week 42).
---import will always avoid chunks already present in the database.
+--import will always avoid chunks already present in the database unless you add --force.

 ```
   db_init: 314 chunks found in kjzz.db